CyrusNajmabadi/lang-design/CollectionLiterals.md

 * Stack allocations for huge collections might blow the stack.
 Should the compiler have a heuristic for placing this data on the heap?
 Should the language be unspecified to allow for this flexibility?
 We should follow what the spec/impl does for [`params Span<T>`](https://github.com/dotnet/csharplang/issues/1757).

 * Should we expand on collection initializers to look for the very common `AddRange` method?
 It could be used by the underlying constructed type to perform adding of spread elements potentially more efficiently.
 We might also want to look for things like `.CopyTo` as well.
 There may be drawbacks here as those methods might end up causing excess allocations/dispatches versus directly enumerating in the translated code.

-* In what order should we evaluate literal elements compared with Length/Count property evaluation?
-Should we evaluate all elements first, then all lengths?
-Or should we evaluate an element, then its length, then the next element, and so on?

-    Resolution: we evaluate all elements first, then everything else follows that.

 * Can a `collection_literal_expression` be target-typed to an `IEnumerable<T>` or other collection interfaces?